RAJIB-THAKUR/ChatKit/README.md

--> This is a real time web based chat application.
+-> ChatKit is a Real Time Web Based Chat Application.

--> Primary focus was on learning Socket Programming and apply it for real time communication.
+-> Primary focus was on learning Socket Programming and apply related concepts for establishing real time communication.

 -> Frontend - HTML, CSS, JavaScript